 If you currently own other Alexa devices, then you can sync them together, so you can tell everyone that dinner is ready or turn off all devices while watching a family film, to ensure that family time isn't disturbed.

-Using the Echo Show
+Using the Amazon Echo Show

 The Echo Show is happily easy to set up, especially if you're using the quick manual which comes in the box.
 For those who are newbies to Alexa, you can download the Alexa app to your phone where you can see recent activity on your device(s), and essentially control your Echo Show from afar.
 This is also where you can add other smart devices such as a smart doorbell or smart thermostat.